moamenhredeen/portfolio/src/blog/authorization/authorization.md

 One of the big problems with RBAC comes if you try to model something like ACLs as a user-facing feature on top.
-If you have something like this, you could quickly end up with the case that it’s no longer if I have permission to edit everything, but if I can edit things on one particular item and because the user can pick and chose which items I can edit, suddenly it could be the case that to represent exactly what I can do, I’ll need very specific roles that allow access to item3 and item6 but nothing else and I easily end up with a huge explosion of roles.
+If you have something like this, you could quickly end up with the case that it’s no longer if I have permission to edit everything, but if I can edit things on one particular item and because the user can pick and chose which items I can edit, suddenly it could be the case that to represent exactly what I can do, I’ll need very specific roles that allow access to item 3 and item 6 but nothing else and I easily end up with a huge explosion of roles.
 RBAC often works very well for systems and infrastructure level authorization and it can work well for much more simple authorization schemes at the framework level.
 However, it isn't flexible enough for more complex scenarios.

 As a side note here, if you can make it fit your needs and don’t anticipate any future use-cases where it will be problematic, I would highly recommend using RBAC.